kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    {{</highlight>}}

 {{% notice note %}}
 If you use Gloo Mesh Enterprise for your service mesh, you can configure your Gloo Edge upstream resource to point to the Gloo Mesh `ingress-gateway`.
-For a request to reach the Bookinfo app in remote workload clusters, your virtual service must be configured to route traffic to the Gloo Mesh `east-west` gateway.
+For a request to reach the httpbin app in remote workload clusters, your virtual service must be configured to route traffic to the Gloo Mesh `east-west` gateway.
 {{% /notice %}}